kingcr/PacTrack/README.md

 # PacTrack
-An ALPM hook implementation to convert Arch Linux package groups into metapackages
+A pacman hook implementation to convert Arch Linux package groups into metapackages

 To install:
 1. Copy PacTrack.py to a suitable location